-Canada is the second largest country in the world, and has no shortage of amazing sights and beautiful landscapes.
-There are lots of places you must see in Canada, and we’ve already covered a few.
-While it is impossible to cover every attraction in the country, this is merely a small sample.
+Canada is the second-largest country in the world and has no shortage of amazing sights and beautiful landscapes.
+There are lots of places you must see in Canada, and while it is impossible to cover every attraction in the country, this is merely a small sample.

 One of the most beautiful places in Vancouver is the 405-hectare Stanley Park.
 Located on the west side of the downtown area., it is surrounded by the ocean.
 The park is full of lush forests of red cedar and Douglas fir.
 Apart from the walking lanes and scenic drives, the seawall aound the park provides amazing views of the city.
 The park is also home to the Vancouver Aquarium, scenic Beaver Lake, and the Stanley Park Pavilion and Rose Garden.